- Full Name

 - 6 October 1993

 - 11st 0lbs (70kg)

 - 4 August 2013

-The 24-year-old right-back, who can also operate as a winger, made 43 appearances for Porto in all competitions in 2017/18, including seven in the UEFA Champions League, and helped the side to their 28th Portuguese league title.
+The right-back, who can also operate as a winger, made 43 appearances for Porto in all competitions in 2017/18, including seven in the UEFA Champions League, as they lifted their 28th Portuguese league title.

 Capped by Portugal for the first time in 2015, the speedy defender is strong both defensively and offensively, and has built an impressive reputation in Europe for his performances in recent seasons.

-After representing his country at the FIFA World Cup, Ricardo immediately impressed for the Foxes, scoring a fantastic solo goal against Everton in October 2018 and missing just three league fixtures in 2018/19.
+After representing his country at the World Cup, Ricardo immediately impressed for the Foxes, scoring a fantastic solo goal against Everton in October 2018 and missing just three league fixtures in 2018/19.

 The Lisbon-born star's stock has continued to rise in 2019/20, on the other hand, with goals against Tottenham Hotspur, Newcastle and West Ham United leading to victories on all three occasions.